 If you’re worried that you’ll owe income tax this year, there's a financial move you can still make in order to reduce your taxable income before April 15th.

 Contribute to Your Traditional IRA

 You may be able to lower your taxable income by contributing to your traditional IRA.
 There's usually a date by which you can contribute to your IRA, and the resulting deduction will affect your previous year's taxes, not the current (in progress) year.
-For example, if you contribute by April 15, 2019, the resulting deduction affects your 2018 taxes, not your 2019 taxes.
+For example, if you contributed by April 18, 2022, the resulting deduction affected your 2021 taxes, not your 2022 taxes.

 There are a few conditions you have to meet to make sure you’re eligible for this deduction.
 Essentially, if you or your spouse is covered by an employer-sponsored retirement plan at work AND your adjusted gross income exceeds the limit set by the IRS, you may not be eligible.
 Keep in mind that these numbers may change slightly from year to year.
 You can always check the current figures here on the IRS website.

 To make sure your contribution qualifies for a tax deduction, you must meet the following criteria:

 - You are NOT eligible to participate in your employer’s company retirement plan.

 - BUT if you are eligible for a company plan and your adjusted gross income is $63,000 or less, you still qualify.